vampjaz/razer_blade_stealth_hackintosh/README.md

 Intro
 ---

-Hey there, I got several requests to release my EFI and show how I made my Razer Bade Stealth Mojave hackintosh, so here it is.
-This is not a full step-by-step guide, rather a few specific notes (and a full EFI folder) to compliment a full guide like [The Doritania Vanilla Guide](https://dortania.github.io/OpenCore-Install-Guide/).
+Hey there, I got several requests to release my EFI and show how I made my Razer Blade Stealth hackintosh, so here it is.
+This is not a full step-by-step guide, rather a few specific notes to compliment a full guide like [The Dortania Vanilla Guide](https://dortania.github.io/OpenCore-Install-Guide/).
 This install aims to be as vanilla as possible, so no modifications should be needed to the actual mac operating system files.
-The only system files I modified were the screen resoltion overrides to allow me to run the internal display at 5K HiDPI.
+The only system files I modified were the screen resolution overrides to allow me to run the internal display at 5K HiDPI.

 **Disclaimer:** I am not responsible if you mess up your computer with this setup.
 I recommend reading everything so you know what you're getting yourself into.

-**I do not recommend using the EFI without understanding what you are doing!** Read the Doritania guide, read my notes here, and understand what you are getting into.
+**I do not recommend using the EFI without understanding what you are doing!** Read the Dortania guide, read my notes here, and understand what you are getting into.
 I will not help people who try to ask for help in the issues.

 Here is the hardware specification of my Blade as I bought it: